Picture not described

 With Revolut’s free Standard account, you’ll get a blue-ish, pink-ish payments card, while Chase’s only (and also free) current account comes with a blue numberless debit card, with your details stored on the app so only you can see them.

-Revolut is not yet a bank, but it is regulated by the Financial Conduct Authority (FCA) as an institution that deals in electronic money.
-This means it must hold client funds in a segregated account at a licensed UK bank so if Revolut collapses, it won’t be able to use your money to pay off its debts.
-However, your money is not protected by the Financial Services Compensation Scheme (FSCS).
+Revolut is not a bank, but it is regulated by the Financial Conduct Authority (FCA) as an electronic money institution.
+It must hold client funds in a segregated account so that if it collapses, it won’t be able to use your money to pay off its debts.
+But your money is not protected by the Financial Services Compensation Scheme (FSCS).

 In comparison, Chase is a subsidiary of JPMorgan, which is authorised by the Prudential Regulation Authority (PRA) and regulated by the FCA and the PRA.
 This means that your money will be protected by the FSCS, which covers deposits of up to £85,000 per person.